What is the menopause?

 I can help with your menopausal issues

-I’m Margaret Turner, and I’ve been seeing menopausal clients for several years, helping with their menopausal symptoms and the issues caused by those symptoms.
+I’m Margaret Turner, and I’ve been seeing menopausal clients for a number of years, helping with their menopausal symptoms and the issues caused by those symptoms.

 You would usually see me for four or five sessions depending upon the severity of your symptoms.
 I work with you using a variety of treatments such as Cognitive Behavioural Hypnotherapy, Emotional Freedom Technique and Neuro Linguistic Programming.
 These techniques help you to release your inner potential both physically and mentally through the power of the mind.
 They will help you with the uncomfortable emotional and psychological effects that so often accompany the menopause and cause so much anxiety distress and worry.

 I will give you an MP3 to listen to each week after you attend a session of therapy with me.
-These recordings not only help with your symptoms and help to get issues into perspective, but they also give you some well-deserved ‘me time’.
+These recordings help with your symptoms and help to get issues into perspective.
+They also give you some well-deserved ‘me time’.

 To arrange targeted help with your menopausal symptoms, please get in touch.

-If you’re in the Sutton in Ashfield, Kirkby in Ashfield, Mansfield, Alfreton or other local areas, I am close enough to see you face to face in our Therapy Rooms.
-I also provide the same service via Zoom for those further away (worldwide).
+Do you live in the Nottinghamshire, South Yorkshire or Lincolnshire areas?
+If so, I am close enough to see you face to face in our Therapy Rooms.
+For those further away (worldwide) I also provide the same service via Zoom.